Multi-Tenant SaaS

 Request Middleware (Recommended for Web Apps)

 Note: The actual example is a CLI application.
-The following Express middleware is a recommended pattern for production web applications.
+The following Express middleware is a recommended pattern for production web applications using the RLS plugin.

 // Recommended pattern for Express applications